Vector-relation configurations and plabic graphs: Examples

 The face weights of a polygon are precisely the $y$-parameters as defined in \cite{G11}.
 As an example, Figure \ref{fig:penta} gives a portion of the bipartite graph.
 Applying Proposition \ref{prop:faceweights}, the variable at the face labeled $F$ is

-Although this algebraic formulation of the pentagram map was known, there may be other insights to be gained from the vector-relation perspective.
+Although this algebraic formulation of the pentagram map was known \cite{G11}, there may be other insights to be gained from the vector-relation perspective.
 For instance, if nearby vertices of a polygon come together it creates a singularity for the pentagram map dynamics.
 Keeping track of the coefficients of the relation satisfied by the points as they come together would be one way to try to control the behavior through the singularity. \end{example}

 \begin{example} Different ways of putting the square grid graph on the torus produce different interesting systems.
-The higher pentagram map of Gekhtman et al. is obtained by working in $\mathbb{RP}^d$ and identifying $(i,j)$ with $(i-d-1,j+d-1)$.
+The higher pentagram map of Gekhtman et al. \cite{GSTV12} is obtained by working in $\mathbb{RP}^d$ and identifying $(i,j)$ with $(i-d-1,j+d-1)$.
 Indeed, the $(-i,i)$ form a set of representatives of the white vertices.
 Placing a point $P_i$ at each $(-i,i)$, the neighbors of a given black vertex are labeled by $P_i, P_{i+1}, P_{i+d}, P_{i+d+1}$.
-The condition that such four-tuples be coplanar is called the corrugated property and the resulting dynamics produces points
+The condition that such four-tuples be coplanar is called the corrugated property and the sequence of moves from Example \ref{ex:laplace} produces points

 as in the higher pentagram map. \end{example}